ubterzioglu/kasguide/assets/4_docs/readme.md

 ## 🔖 My Notes - Kaş Guide

 23.12.25 The main structure of the site was completed.
 We started entering content.
 In the first phase, proceeding with the list provided by ChatGPT will also increase visibility.
+25.12.25 Challenging day!
+Trying to resolve the issue for mail form sending!

 ## -------------------------------------------------------------------